system-pclub/GFuzz/README.md

 ```

 We compare GFuzz with GCatch in our evaluation.
 To check whether
-GCatch can detect a bug, please see instruction at section 'Reproduce GFuzz bugs using GCatch' below.
+GCatch can detect a bug, please see the instructions
+at section 'Reproduce GFuzz bugs using GCatch' below.

 ## 4. Tab Table-2-Overhead

-This tab shows the overhead of GFuzz’s sanitizer.
+This tab shows the overhead of GFuzz's sanitizer.

 Users can execute the following command to measure the overhead
 on an application (e.g., grpc):